This Triangle Crochet Shawl is made using one repeated stitch and a very simple increase. The results are extra stretchy and soft!

 After making this project, it’s clear that the pattern could be used for a really wide variety of looks.
 Personally, I’m looking forward to trying it in a solid color or another variegated yarn with some different colors.

 Another fun change would be adding tassels or pom poms on the corners for a very modern-looking twist.

 Also, if you’d like to try making this shawl a bit faster, you could try using the exact same concept with a taller stitch, like double crochet.
 In a bulky yarn, this could make a nice warm shawl that would work up pretty quickly.
 Or, in a worsted or DK weight yarn this would be a very pretty summery shawl if it was done in double crochet.

 Before you go…

 Remember, you can still download the pdf version of these shawl instructions below.
-You’ll also get access to all of the other free patterns in the exclusive library-bonus!
 Plus, you can get updates and news from me as new things become available here on Amelia Makes.

 Access the download by entering your details below.
 Then, you’re all set!

 I would love to see how you use the ribbed triangle shawl and make this project your own.
 Feel free to reach out with a picture or find me on social media!